Manya-15/JULEP-ASSIGNMENT/README.md

 ### Example Output

 An example of the generated food tour plan for the predefined parameters (e.g., `cities = ["Rome"]`, `diet = "vegetarian"`, `mood = "romantic"`) can be found in `output.txt`.
 This file provides a concrete illustration of the AI's output format and content.

+---

+### Alternative Data Sourcing (Experimental)

+During the development of this project, I explored an alternative method for sourcing dish and restaurant information using **web search APIs and scraping**, as partially implemented in `serper.py`.
+This approach involved:

+* Utilizing the Serper API (for Google Search results) to find relevant URLs.
+* Employing `scrapegraphai` to extract structured data from those URLs.

+While this alternative method shows promise for comprehensive data gathering, it was not fully integrated into the main `final.py` workflow due to time constraints and to prioritize the direct functionality of Julep agents.
+It represents a potential enhancement for future iterations, allowing for even richer and more dynamic input data.